NumberSigmaTafKsee/AudioLAB/README.md

 # These will be a huge pile of generic plugins
 * They are all the stuff you will need to make your Carla host an analog modular synthesizer
+* All the code is working it just needs to have the LV2 framework attached to make it work

 # GUI